MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/asynchronous-refresh.md

 Optimizing refresh for large and complex partitioned datasets, however, have traditionally been invoked with programming methods using TOM (Tabular Object Model), PowerShell cmdlets, or TMSL (Tabular Model Scripting Language).
 These methods can require often unreliable, long-running HTTP connections.

 The [Power BI Refresh Dataset REST API](/rest/api/power-bi/datasets/refresh-dataset) enables dataset-refresh operations to be carried out asynchronously.
 Long-running HTTP connections from client applications aren't necessary.
-Compared to standard, app services refresh operations, ***Enhanced refresh*** with the Refresh Dataset REST API provides additional customization options and features beneficial for large models:
+Compared to standard, app services refresh operations, ***Enhanced refresh*** with the Refresh Dataset REST API provides more customization options and features beneficial for large models:

 - Batched commits
 - Partition-level refresh